Carroll says Seahawks were in it on Jadeveon Clowney ‘the whole time’ but he’s optimistic about the pass rush that remains

 And Carroll said he has hopes that tackle Jarran Reed can play more like the player who got 10.5 sacks in 2018 than the one who had just two last year after missing the first six games due to a suspension.

 “I sure like our speed on the outside,” Carroll said.
 “All of our guys have had numbers.
-They got numbers to bring with them.
+They’ve got numbers to bring with them.
 To bring 16 sacks to us just in Benson and in Bruce, that’s a real positive.
 Our guys last year didn’t add up anywhere near that.
 So that’s a positive, and hopefully we can enhance their play.
 We really would like to see J-Reed come back to his number somewhere (near) what he did a couple years ago.
 He had kind of a stilted beginning last season.
 Now that he’s back and he’s in great shape and ready to go, you know, if he can get his numbers anywhere near where he was to add to it we can be in good shape.”

 As the moves of the last week — signing Moore and claiming Walker — showed, the Seahawks may not be done adding players to the defensive line, either.